“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “When you are around Kior, while they’re rare, you see all kinds of them.
 Though the more human ones blend in very well with the crowds, of course.”
 Varhi commented, then glanced back towards Cyial.
 “You will probably be getting your horns growing out of your head in a couple of years.
 Aside from being usually taller than the average human, the horns and tail are usually a dead giveaway, aside from the fact the tail is easy to hide.
 Although the height thing probably won’t be a problem for you, either.”

 “...Yes.”
-Cyial agreed, moving to sit down next to Sairek on his left side.
-“When our body gets to the point where humans would normally begin to start maturing, that’s when the horns generally start growing for us.”
+Cyial agreed in a dry tone, moving to sit down next to Sairek on his left side.
+“When our bodies get to the point where humans would normally begin to start maturing, that’s when the horns generally start growing for those of my kind, or so I hear.”
 He said, looking towards Sairek and leaned into him even closer, where Sairek hoped the amber glow of the fire was helping hide the blush that had risen to his cheeks due to the close proximity between them.
 “Flasks, please.”
 Cyial whispered to him, placing his hand on Sairek’s left upper leg where he sat.

 “R-Right…” Sairek stammered, his blush deepening.
 He moved his left hand and fumbled to pinch the jewel to search inside of it for the flasks, then beginning to heat them up internally as he did.
 "W-Why is he acting so… ‘seductive’ right now, though…?”
 Sairek couldn’t help but wonder to himself.